rockfireredmoon/jME3-Iceloader-plugin/README.md

   (they don't have to use individual if-modified-since request).
 * Support for resources from Commons VFS.
 Possibly ultimately useless, but kind of cool, this adds the possiblity of loading resources from FTP, SMB, SCP, SFTP, Tar files, Zip files, ram disks and a whole lot more, just by adding the appropriate libraries.

+_For encrypting and indexing assets as part of your build process, you will need the Iceloader-Ant library as well._

 ## Dependencies